Family Camping Escapes: Trailer Tents or Caravans

 Part of the appeal of trailer tents comes with their compact size and low weight.
 Before buying any unit, it’s always important to match it with your car’s towing limits.
 Happily, we have a beginners guide to towing that’s worth perusing.
 The great thing about trailer tents, though, is that they’re usually well within the towing limits of a typical family hatchback.
 It means that investing in a trailer tent rarely has to involve shelling out on a more powerful car — whether rented or purchased.

 With a caravan, you obviously have a larger unit and more mass to tow, but this doesn’t have to put you off.
-Our Caravan Courses can help you get to grips with driving with your unit in tow, and completing the course can even earn you a discount on your insurance, so it’s worth looking into.
+Our Caravan Courses can help you get to grips with driving with your unit in tow..

 With the family on board, you’re likely to be keen to get out and explore immediately on arrival, without too much hassle when it comes to setting up.
 A caravan allows you to do this with ease.
 Features such as lockable overhead units make it easy to stay organised, and once you are hooked up to the site’s power supply, you are ready to go.

 With a trailer tent, there’s an element of ‘pegging out’ involved, but this need not be a complicated process.
-Modern trailer tents are designed with convenience in mind; take a closer look at the all-in-one opening system on Camp-let models, and Sunncamp’s inflatable trailer tent — you’ll realise just how easy it can be to operate and set up a trailer tent.
+Modern trailer tents are designed with convenience in mind; take a closer look at the Club video reviews such as the all-in-one opening system on Camp-let models, and Sunncamp’s inflatable trailer tent — you’ll realise just how easy it can be to operate and set up a trailer tent.

 It’s worth thinking about how self-sufficient you intend to be on your family holiday, and the amenities that are going to be available on site factor into that.
 Our site finder facility is designed to make this easier for you, though.